HR · Fullerton

 Exactly what you get

 An HR system that tracks certifications and training with lapse alerts, maps skills to qualified operations, and schedules shifts with coverage and overtime visibility.
 Onboarding ties to required certs, and reports are audit-ready for aerospace customers.
-It integrates with your payroll provider and can feed business intelligence dashboards on labor cost and coverage, while connecting to your ERP (Enterprise Resource Planning) software for job-to-skill scheduling.
+It integrates with your payroll provider and can feed business intelligence (BI) dashboards on labor cost and coverage, while connecting to your ERP (Enterprise Resource Planning) software for job-to-skill scheduling.

 How to choose a developer in Fullerton